MarkKoz/TwitchAlarm/README.md

 [here](https://dev.twitch.tv/dashboard/apps).
 * channels - A list of the names of channels for which an alarm will sound when live.
 * frequency - The interval between live checks in seconds.
+Note the endpoint for streams has a rate limit of 30 requests per minute.
 * sound - Path to a `wav` audio file that will be used as the alarm sound.

 ### Usage